pszabop/exec-cdk/README.md

 # aws-cdk-exec
-Provides a TypeScript API to the CDK CLI, allowing you to programmatically synthesize, deploy, and destory CDK apps without having to worry about the idiosyncrasies of the CDK CLI.
+Provides a TypeScript API to the CDK CLI, allowing you to programmatically synthesize, deploy, and destroy CDK apps without having to worry about the idiosyncrasies of the CDK CLI.

 ## Usage